adityadate1997/song_recomendation_jtp/README.md

 ### Installing

 After completing the above prerequisites all you need to are the following steps to get the project up and running!

+**Kindly make sure the Ports 8000,8081,27017 of your system are available**

 Set the downloaded repository as the current directory on your terminal: